sujaybhowmick/twitter_sentiment_analysis/docs/Proposal.md

 **Feature Extraction**

 Once we have the labelled data with Content and Label as columns in the data set.
 I looked at the distribution of the words in the Tweet content.
-For this I have 	used a custom tokenizer using Keras text preprocessing tokenizer and observe tthe distribution of words.
-We can then determine the maximum number of token in the training dataset.
+For this I have 	used a custom tokenizer using Keras text preprocessing tokenizer and observe the distribution of words.
+We can then determine the maximum number of tokens in the training dataset.
 This is a good input feature which can be used for building the classifier.

 **Splitting data**